THE OPERATIVE VISIT

 - Grabs at the doctor’s and assistant’s hands or instruments

 2. Only one person may enter the treatment room with the child.
-If young siblings are also present, the parent will be asked to remain in reception.
+If young siblings are also present, the parent must remain in reception.
+You will be asked to stay seated, and you may hold your child’s hand if you wish.